Skip to main content

 For a permanent fixture, consider the overall layout of your outdoor space.
 For instance, where exactly does the patio best belong in relation to your home and how large will it be?
 Will the fireplace be the focal point or perhaps a small conversation area?
 Many use the outdoor fireplace as a central gathering spot for parties and casual entertaining, so it helps to plan seating as well.
 Next, what materials ignite your design zeal?
 Today’s most popular finishes include brick, stone, stucco, rock and porcelain.

 IMPROVE_OutdoorWarmth3For a custom build, an outdoor fireplace’s starting budget point in our area is typically around $5,000.
 Do you prefer woodburning or propane-fueled units?
-A typical propane or fuel tank installation is 100 to 1,000 gallons in size (as opposed to portable 20-pound tanks, typically used with gas grills), an additional cost.
+Residential propane tanks range in size from 100 to 1,000 gallons (as opposed to portable 20-pound tanks, typically used with gas grills), an additional cost.

 Today’s patio kitchens are indeed becoming more sophisticated; now that additions of heating elements have become standard, the budget can run upward of $30,000 to include an elaborate grilling area, running water and sinks and semi-permanent seating.